SebastianCallh/IterGP.jl/README.md

 # Implementation details
-The IterGP API builds around `AbstractGPs.GP`, and exposes policies which can be used to call `IterGPs.posterior`, which is where the magic happens.
+The IterGP API builds around `AbstractGPs.GP`, and exposes policies which can be used to call `IterGP.posterior`, which is where the magic happens.

 As a way to cache computations (such as preconditioners), the policy object itself is not called in the innermost loop.
 Instead, the policy is used to create an /actor/ which is then called in the inner loop until a convergence criteria is met.